marcverhagen/cs217b/code/python-examples/imports/README.md

 A circular dependency occurs when two or more modules depend on each other.
 In general, circular dependencies indicate suboptimal design, usually a reshuffling of the modules fixes the problem and makes the code less tightly couple and easier to maintain.

-But sometimes sometimes circular references are needed, for example when creating a Flask application, so it is a good idea to understand them better.
+But sometimes circular references are needed, for example when creating a Flask application, so it is a good idea to understand them better.
 This document shows two examples of cirecular dependencies, one that breaks the code and one that actually works, even though it does not present a good use case.

 Let's assume three files (`main.py`, `module_a.py` and `module_b.py`), where the main script imports one of the modules and the two modules import each other:

 <img src="images/dependencies.png" height=200>

+For a more involved example of a failed circular import, see the [Flask example](../../databases/alchemy/circular/README.md) in the database section.
+That example also shows visually how the execution flow progresses and where it all goes wrong.

 ## A circular import that fails